 As outlined below, students who plan to receive the B.A. degree with a major in biology must complete 10 or more biology courses, each of which must be at least three credits.
 Candidates for the B. A. degree will construct a well-defined palette of courses with their Biology faculty advisor.
 Ideally, courses will be selected with a particular graduate program or profession in mind.

-- at least eight other courses in biology numbered 200 or higher.
+- at least four other courses in biology

 Additional degree options